About me

 Research

 I am an observational cosmologist interested in the formation of cosmic structures in the early Universe.
 My research focuses on the search for and characterization of quasars - growing supermassive black holes - within the first two billion years after the Big Bang.
 I identify these objects in wide-area sky surveys using machine learning techniques and characterize them with ground-based and space-borne telescopes.
+My main goal is to understand the origin and evolution of supermassive black holes in the context of early galaxy evolution.

 Learn more about my research